-Media outlets receive large amounts of money from Big Tobacco, and in favor, push out negative press about this new technology, simply because it’s infringing on the profits of the tobacco industry.
+Media outlets receive large amounts of money these big companies, and in favor, push out negative press about this new technology, simply because it’s infringing on the profits of the industry.

 Indeed, there are some e-juices sold from Japan that contain toxic levels of chemicals, but if one were to purchase vaping products such as e-juice from a reputable source in an organic form, and not from Japan, there have been no issues or studies reported having contaminants in the vapor.

 From the National Institute for Health (NIH), there is a recent study which has shown that:

 Surveys, clinical, chemistry and toxicology data have often been misrepresented or misinterpreted by health authorities and regulators, in such a way that the potential for harmful consequences of EC use has been largely exaggerated.
 It is obvious that some residual risk associated with EC use may be present, but this is probably trivial compared with the devastating consequences of smoking.”
 (Study link).

 For those who are interested in quitting smoking, or for the hobbyist who’d like to dabble in the ‘vape craze’ that’s sweeping the nation, or for people who’d rather not ingest combustion gasses, we bring you The Ultimate Guide to The Best Vaporizers For Marijuana.
 Mostly all of the vaporizers that we will be showcasing also allow for wax and oil concentrates, as well as dry herb.

 There are basically three types of Vaporizers, all in similar forms, yet are distinctly different from one another as you will discover below.